bateller/martinfitzpatrick.name/content/pathomx/creating_custom_tools.rst

 As previously described tools have an in-built config handler (based on the `pyqtconfig` package available on PyPi).
 This keeps track of settings and also allows widgets to be attached and automatically synced with configuration settings.
-This is achieved with :python:`self.config.add_handler` linee.
+This is achieved with `self.config.add_handler` linee.
 The first parameter is the config key to set, the second the widget and the (optional) third is a mapping dictionary/lambda tuple that converts between the displayed and stored value.